 Fourth step – Store the ferment.

-Over time, the fermentation process will make the honey more liquid and darker, with some reduction in size among the fruits or veggies.
-Nevertheless, honey ferment preserves its delightful taste and health advantages if sealed away correctly.
+Over time, honey has thinned and the fermentation process makes the honey darker, with some reduction in size among the fruits or veggies.
+Nevertheless, honey ferment preserves its delightful taste and is packed with probiotics.

 Eating fermented honey may boost the immune system, improve digestion or lower your cholesterol.